bramwelt/CS46X/protocol.md

            associated identity to a public directory.
 *  Relying Users (RUs): People that want to discover a trusted public key.
 *  Directory Provider (DPs): A key-value store for holding associations between identities and PGP public keys.
-This takes the place of RPs in the standard persona protocol.
 *  Identity Providers (IdPs): Domains that can issue Persona-compatible identity certificates to their users.
 *  Remote Verifier (RV): The service that verifies cryptographic assertions of